 Upon arrival, Queen was received by the General Director of the Royal Mint House, Jaime Sánchez Revenga.

-Queen held a brief meeting with during which she was informed about the School of Engraving and Design, its courses and the specialties and subjects that distinguish various courses.
+Queen held a brief meeting with during which she was informed about the School of Engraving and Design, its courses and the specialities and subjects that distinguish various courses.

 At the end of the meeting, Letizia toured the School and saw coin classroom and burin engraving, engraving workshop, medal workshop and design classroom.

-Letizia looking at one of the engravings desings during the tour.
+Letizia looking at one of the engravings designs during the tour.

-Queen also saw the process of engraving and designing during her visit to Royal Miint House.
+Queen also saw the process of engraving and designing during her visit to the Royal Mint House.

 Next Letizia presented the Graduation diplomas to the passing out students.
 The Diplomas of Graduation to the VII promotion of the “Master in Media of Graphic Printing, Illustration and Artistic Coinage”, correspond to a title of the University of Castilla La Mancha that is taught in collaboration with the National Factory of Currency and Stamp – Royal Mint House.

 It is a postgraduate Master that is aimed at all graduates or graduates in Fine Arts.
 The objective of the degree is the training of qualified specialists in the disciplines of Engraving and Graphic Design.

 This year’s Tomás Francisco Prieto Award was presented to José Manuel Broto.